NHSDigital/software-engineering-quality-framework/practices/api-policies.md

 ## Details

 NHSDigital has published guidance on [policies and best practices](https://digital.nhs.uk/developer/guides-and-documentation/api-policies-and-best-practice) around APIs.
-For projects using APIs, development and engineerng teams should review these guides to assist in building good quality, easy to use healthcare APIs.
+For projects using APIs, development and engineering teams should review these guides to assist in building good quality, easy to use healthcare APIs.